achms1/DataStructures/README.md

 # Data Structures - UCSD
-Contains codes for Assignments of UCSD course on Data Structures
+Contains codes of Assignments of Data Structures course by University of California San Diego.